ribeiropdiogo/nexus-testbed/README.md

 The dataset generator is capable of creating datasets for `string`, `continuous`, `categorical`, and `heterogeneous` data.
 There are 2 parameters required for the generation.
 The number of `sources` for the dataset, and the amount of `noise` to be added (expressed in percentage).

 The generator outputs files in the `datasets/` directory, organizing the content by its respective datatype.
-The filenames are in the format `sX_nY.json`, where `X` representes the `number of sources`, and `Y` represents the `number of entries with noise`.
+The filenames are in the format `sX_nY.json`, where `X` represents the `number of sources`, and `Y` represents the `number of entries with noise`.

 To run the dataset generator, a script named `run.sh` can be used to quickly run the generator using a preset configuration or to pass specific configurations as required.
 The same script also allows to execute the tests described below.